clyde1206/pchain-guide/pchaindoc/source/introduction/staking.rst

 Bidding
 --------------------

-Before we introduce how to bid, you must know that become a validator is a very interesting but complex thing.
+Before we introduce how to bid, you must know that becoming a validator is a very interesting but complex thing.
 If you do not have any technical background or are new to blockchain, we recommend you to delegate to other candidate(s).
 Since once you become validator, you have to spend some time to monitor your node and even send your node's log to our team sometimes.
 But if you are determined to become pchain's validator, we will help you as much as we can.

 You must have done things below before bidding on any chains:

 Stake on main chain:

 - :ref:`Installed pchain<Installation>`
-- :ref:`Sync main chain` to the latest height (you can check by `Monitor <http://monitor.pchain.org/>`_)
+- :ref:`Sync and run main chain` to the latest height (you can check by `Monitor <http://monitor.pchain.org/>`_)
 - :ref:`Create Your Account`

 Stake on child chain or both chains:

 - :ref:`Installed pchain<Installation>`
-- :ref:`Sync main chain` to the latest height (you can check by `Monitor <http://monitor.pchain.org/>`_)
+- :ref:`Sync and run main chain` to the latest height (you can check by `Monitor <http://monitor.pchain.org/>`_)
 - :ref:`Create Your Account`
-- :ref:`Sync child chain` to the latest height (you can check by `Monitor <http://monitor.pchain.org/>`_)
+- :ref:`Sync and run child chain` to the latest height (you can check by `Monitor <http://monitor.pchain.org/>`_)

 Now you have 2 options to stake: